Mibrahim9400/multinational-retail-data-centralisation485/README.md

 ## Milestone 2
 ### Description
 Extracting and cleaning data from various sources, including RDS tables, PDFs, APIs, and AWS S3 buckets.
-A 'DatabaseConnector' class was created to establish connections and upload the data into a local PostgreSQL database.

-### User Data
 #### DataConnector Class
+A 'DatabaseConnector' class was created to establish connections, reads, creates, lists and upload the data into a local PostgreSQL database.
 ```
 from sqlalchemy import create_engine, inspect
 import yaml